alexchomiak/multiplayer-tank-game/README.md

+#To start Game Server Locally
+1. CD into root directory of project
+2. enter the command: node index.js
+3. connect to http://localhost:9999 in your browser to connect clients

+Alernatively, you can play the game at https://scoreboard.chom.es (if it is still running on my server if you are reading this in the future)

 # CS342 Final Team Project
 ## Quick heads up!
 Guys PLEASE PLEASE PLEASE, use git branching to work on separate parts of the project, I will make multiple folders where